Yxggla/python-crypto-price-predict/README.md

 - **Excel price sheet** — Every symbol’s yfinance OHLCV history now includes two extra columns: `change_abs` (Close − Open) and `change_pct` (percentage change from the day’s open).
 These appear in the `prices` worksheet next to the raw K-line data.
 - **Interactive K-line** — Hovering a candlestick shows Open/High/Low/Close plus the exact daily change and percentage change, making it easy to read the move without manual math.
 - **Price vs MA chart (90 days)** — The Matplotlib chart in `figures/<symbol>_price.png` zooms into the latest 90 sessions, color-codes bull/bear regimes (Close vs MA30), draws both MA7 / MA30 as dashed overlays, shades the top-volume days, and shows teal/red volume bars (with a legend) depending on whether the session closed up or down; the volume axis now uses human-friendly million units instead of `1e11`-style ticks.
-- **Indicator panel** — Each run also saves `figures/<symbol>_indicator_panel.png`,一个三联图，分别解释：① 价格 + 波动率 Regime（背景颜色）, ② 滚动最大回撤, ③ 滚动 Sharpe。面板标题直接告诉用户指标意图，让 10 分钟阅读更加直观。
+- **Indicator panel** — Each run also saves `figures/<symbol>_indicator_panel.png`, a three-pack showing (1) price + volatility regime shading, (2) rolling max drawdown, (3) rolling Sharpe, plus a caption that spells out the current “lean long / lean short / wait” action with bullet-point reasons.
-- **Signal snapshot** — CLI output now reports each symbol’s active volatility regime, rolling max drawdown, rolling Sharpe, MA7/MA30 state, plus the current BTC–ETH spread z-score so Notebook 02 can reference the exact trigger context.
+- **Signal snapshot** — CLI output now prints the volatility regime, rolling max drawdown, rolling Sharpe, MA7/MA30 state, BTC–ETH spread z-score, **and** a plain-English recommendation (lean long / lean short / wait) with the key reasons so you can act without opening a notebook.

 ## Planned extensions (aligned to the objective)